ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](test_level_plus.png)](test_level_plus.png)
 [![\[IM Output\]](rose_level_plus.gif)](rose_level_plus.gif)

-If you compare the above "`+level 25%`" operation with the use of a a negative de-contrasting, "`-level -25%`" operator we showed previously, you will see that are not the same.
+If you compare the above "`+level 25%`" operation with the use of a negative de-contrasting, "`-level -25%`" operator we showed previously, you will see that they are not the same.
 The 'plus' version produces a much stronger de-contrasted image (it is greyer), but does so by mapping to the exact values you give the operator, and not the 'imaginary' values the 'minus' form used.
 This exact value usage is important, and one of the reasons why the 'plus' form of the operator was added.